ciakovx/rorcid.workshop/orcidWalkthrough.md

 orcid_auth()
 ```

 You should see a message stating: `no ORCID token found; attempting OAuth authentication` and a window will open in your default internet browser.
 Log-in to your orcid account.
+You will be asked to give `rorcid` authorization to access your ORCID Record for the purposes of getting your ORCID iD.
+Click "Authorize."

 If successful, the browser window will state: "Authentication complete.
-Please close this page and return to R."

-Return to R Studio and you should see in your R console the word **Bearer**, followed by a long string of letters and numbers.
+Please close this page and return to R." Return to R Studio and you should see in your R console the word **Bearer**, followed by a long string of letters and numbers.
 These letters and numbers are your API key.
 At this point, this should be cached locally in your working directory.

 Highlight and copy the API key (the letters and numbers only--exclude the word "Bearer" and the space).
 Now you can use the `edit_r_environ()` function from the `usethis` package to store the token in your R environment.